bituritesh/IGDBgameData/README.md

    ```commandline
    source venv/bin/activate
    ```
-6. Resolve the dependencies by installing them using(currently we don't have any):
+6. Resolve the dependencies by installing them using:

       ```commandline
       pip3 install -r requirements.txt
       ```
-7. After installing playwright from `requirements.txt` you need to run this command to install the chromium-browser -
+7. After installing playwright from `requirements.txt` you need to run this command to install the chromium-browser:

      ```commandline
       python3 -m playwright install chromium